-Your diabetes treatment Group I (car, motorcycle) Group 2 (LGV/PCV) Managed by diet alone NO NO Tablets not included below.These have a low risk of causing hypos NO YES Non-insulin injections, unless you are also taking one of the tablets below NO YES Tablets that carry a risk of hypos.
-This includes sulphonylureas, such as gliclazide, and glinides (repaglinide and nateglinide) NO YES Insulin YES YES Temporary insulin (e.g. following a heart attack or during gestational diabetes) NO YES
+Your diabetes treatment Group 1 (Car, motorcycle) Group 2 (LGV/PCV) Managed by diet alone × × Tablets not included below.
+These have a low risk of causing hypos × ~ Tablets that carry a risk of hypos.
+This includes sulphonylureas, such as gliclazide, and glinides (repaglinide and nateglinide) × ✓ Non-insulin injections × ~ Insulin ~ ~ Temporary insulin for less than 3 months (e.g. following a heart attack or during gestational diabetes) × ✓